 To set up the S-YXG50 SoftSynthesizer to match your system's performance (for example, playback sound, quality priority/CPU load reduction priority), click Start, point to Programs, point to YAMAHA SoftSynthesizer S-YXG50, and then click S-YXG50 Setup.
-You may also right-click the YAMAHA SXG Driver icon and then click SoftSynthesizer Setup.
+You may also right-click the YAMAHA SXG Driver icon Setup on the taskbar and then click SoftSynthesizer Setup.